Roestdev/hebrew_accents/DESIGN.md

 #### Note

 My preference is for the ranking and group classification as used in the `Biblia Hebraica Stuttgartensia`.
 Unfortunately, so far I have not seen a document describing the classification of disjunctives for the prosa.

-Should this be the case in the future it will be incorporated into the implmentation.
+Should this be the case in the future it will be incorporated into the implementation.